realworldocaml/book/en/12a-json.md

   | `Null
   | `String of string ]
 ```
+Some interesting properties should leap out at you after reading this definition:

-Note that some of the type definitions above are recursive.
-This means that some values such as `Assoc` can contain references to more
+* Some of the type definitions are _recursive_ (that is, one of the algebraic data types includes a reference to the name of the type being defined).
+Fields such as `Assoc` can contain references to more JSON fields.
-JSON fields.
-The definition also specifically includes a `Null` variant for empty
-fields.
-OCaml doesn't allow null values by default, so this must be encoded
-like any other value.
+* The definition specifically includes a `Null` variant for empty fields.
+OCaml doesn't allow null values by default, so this must be encoded like any other value.
+* The differences between certain OCaml and JSON data structures is more obvious.
+For example, a JSON `List` can contain more JSON fields, whereas an OCaml `list` must contain values that are all the same type.
+* The type definition uses polymorphic variants and not normal variants.
+This will become significant later when we extend it with custom extensions to the JSON format.

 Let's parse the earlier JSON example into this type now.
-The first stop
-is the `Yojson.Basic` documentation, where we find these helpful functions:
+The first stop is the `Yojson.Basic` documentation, where we find these helpful functions:

 ```ocaml
 val from_string : ?buf:Bi_outbuf.t -> ?fname:string -> ?lnum:int -> string -> json